wliu318/DRNet/README.md

 # Files
 **Note**: This is the txt files for evaluation.
 We continuously optimize our codes, which results in the difference in detection performance.
-However, the codes of module for multimodal object detection still remain consistent with the methods proposed in this paper.
+However, the codes of module for multispectral object detection still remain consistent with the methods proposed in this paper.